bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 ## Contributors

-The GDX analytics are the main contributors to this project and maintain the code.
+The GDX Analytics Team are the main contributors to this project and maintain the code.

 ## License